William Dodd (ambassador): Appointment as Ambassador to Germany

 The Roosevelt administration had difficulty filling the post of U.S. Ambassador to Germany.
 The volatile political situation in Germany presented diplomatic challenges, but most observers expected German politics would stabilize before too long.
 The ambassadorship, normally a patronage position rather than one filled by a State Department professional, was offered to others, including James M. Cox and Newton D. Baker, both of whom declined citing personal reasons.
 With the administration under pressure to act before the adjournment of Congress, Secretary of Commerce Daniel C. Roper, a longtime friend of Dodd and his family, suggested his name after Dodd himself had made it clear he was seeking a diplomatic post that would allow him sufficient free time to complete his multi-volume history.

-President Roosevelt offered Dodd the position on June 8, 1933, and sent the Senate his nomination to be U.S. Ambassador to Germany on June 10, 1933.
+President Roosevelt offered Dodd the position on June 8, 1933, and sent the Senate his nomination two days later.
 He was confirmed the same day.
 Before his departure, Dodd's old friend Carl Sandburg told him he needed "to find out what this man Hitler is made of, what makes his brain go round, what his blood and bones are made of" and still "be brave and truthful, keep your poetry and integrity."
-He left for Germany on July 5, 1933, accompanied by his wife and two adult children.
+Dodd left for Germany on July 5, 1933, accompanied by his wife and two adult children.
 His departure statements said:

 Service in Berlin

 German debts

 Before his departure for Berlin, State Department officials set as his priority the need to ensure that the German government did not default on its debts to American lenders.
 Dodd met with a group of bankers in New York City who recognized that economic conditions in Germany made full payment unlikely.
 They hoped he could argue against a German default and suggested they would agree to lower the interest on their loans from 7% to 4% to prevent it.
-National City Bank and Chase National Bank held over 100 million dollars in German bonds, which Germany later proposed to pay back at the rate of thirty-cents on the dollar.
+National City Bank and Chase National Bank held over 100 million dollars in German bonds, which Germany later proposed to pay back at the rate of thirty cents on the dollar.
 Dodd was not sympathetic to the bankers or the high interest rates they charged.

 Still, he repeatedly registered protests with the German government when payments were suspended or debts to United States lenders were treated differently from debts owed to those in other countries.
 Yet he remained fundamentally in sympathy with Germany's request that interest rates be lowered.
 As Secretary of State Hull insisted that Dodd renew his requests for payment, Dodd expressed frustration in his diary: "What more can I say than I have said a score of times?
 Germany is in a terrible plight and for once she recognizes war is no remedy."